 You may have to try a number of these CDs before you find one that works well for you.
-Although all or most of them will probably work, different people will respond in different ways to different by-step how to enter the correct voices, tones, sounds, and methods.
+Although all or most of them will probably work, different people will respond in different ways to different voices, tones, sounds, and methods.